raihan71/web-a11y-guide/README.md

 # web-a11y-guide 💪🦾🦿🧏‍♂️👨🏻‍🦯
 Web accessibility guidelines

 Web accessibility is about recognizing the importance of designing websites that are accessible to all users, understanding the guidelines and best practices, and implementing inclusive design principles to ensure a more inclusive and equitable digital environment.
-See the docs of a11y on how to write web benefits everyone below.
+See the docs of a11y on how to write web benefits for everyone below.

 Links
 -----